Corona kills 65 countrywide

 Some 58,479 tests were conducted across the country on Friday, including 21,578 in Sindh, 18,571 in Punjab, 10,036 in Khyber Pakhtunkhwa (KP), 3,536 in Islamabad Capital Territory (ICT), 2,400 in Balochistan, 859 in GB, and 1,499 in AJK.

-Around 940,164 people have recovered so far across Pakistan making it a significant count with over 90 percent recovery rate.
+Around 940,164 people have recovered so far across Pakistan making it a significant count with over 90 percent recovery ratio.

 Since the pandemic broke out, a total of 1,029,811 cases have been detected that also included the perished, recovered and under treatment COVID-19 patients so far, including AJK 24,145, Balochistan 30,289, GB 8,096, ICT 87,304, KP 143,673, Punjab 356,211 and Sindh 380,093.